What is your minimum GPA or required SAT or ACT score?

 May I submit supplemental letters of recommendation?

 You may submit one additional letter of recommendation.
-The writer should know you personally and have worked closely with you in some capacity; this could include a coach, religious leader, group adviser, or employer, to name a few.
+The writer should know you personally or have mentored you closely in some capacity; this could include a coach, religious leader, mentor, or employer, to name a few.

 Is there a word limit or suggested word limit to your essay responses?